mikeverwer/mikeverwer.github.io/assets/docs/about.md

 Outside of mathematics, I like to collect books and records.
 In my spare time, I work on various programming projects and I have fun making digital art and graphic design.
 I also write things from time to time.
 Take a look at [Programs](/programs/programs_home.html) to see some of the things I've made.
 You can also check out my github via the left sidebar.

-If you are a student at Mohawk, stop by my office in E208.
+If you are a student at Mohawk, feel free to stop by my office in E208 and chat.

 ## Contact